 This figure is capable of standing on two legs, albeit on two very strange looking clubbed feet.
 It looks fast and agile, even the action feature suggests as much.
 When you press the button on the back the toy’s legs kick back and forth in a comical fashion.
 The arms move too, the hands aside from being pronated are quite small as well.
 The head on the creature is actually kind of cute.
 The pointed mouth is a prefect triangle shape and has several little blunt teeth painted white.
 The eyes are yellow with black pupils.
 Rather than paint the eyes on like many companies do, Tyco dinosaurs gave the figures little beads instead, which bring a lot of life to the line.
 The body of this Deinonychus is covered with nicely textured scales over the entire body, never mind that there should be feathers there instead.
 Where color is concerned the figure is mostly brown with grey coloration dorsally that forms stripes over the side.
 The brown fades pale on the underside.

-In the end what we’re left with is a nicely made retro representation of a now famous and well know dinosaur.
+In the end what we’re left with is a nicely made vintage representation of a now famous and well known dinosaur.
 It offers if nothing else a window into a time before these animals were the well known cultural icons they are today.
 If you want to find one you may have some difficulty, they have been out of production for a long time and are highly collectible.
-Your best bet is eBay and with some patience and luck you might be able to find one cheap in a lot like I did or just pay the extra cash to get one sold by itself.
+Your best bet is eBay and with some patience and luck you might be able to find one cheap in a lot like I did or just pay the extra cash to get one sold by itself, they are one of the cheaper Tyco dinosaurs.